Which machine polisher and Why? by TOGWT

 a) A Single action machine (constant circular orbit (RPM) is one that has only one controlled component of a backing plate / pad.
 Due to its singular clockwise motion and high torque motor ( 10 Amp) it is able to produce friction while the operator applies pressure, allowing these machines to do a lot of work quickly i.e. 10 % faster at accomplishing the desired results than a Dual action machine forced rotation machine

-b) A Dual action machine (random elliptical orbit ( OPM) is one that has two controlled components of the backing plate / pad; orbiting around a centre spindle, while the baking plate / pad freely spins on its own axis.
-The backing plate mounting is off-centre, as the drive rotates centrifugal force moves the backing plate in an elliptical motion, to balance this motion a counter weight is fitted to counteract machine vibration
+b) A Dual-action machine (random elliptical orbit ( OPM) is one that has two controlled components of the backing plate / pad; orbiting around a centre spindle, while the baking plate/pad freely spins on its own axis.
+The backing plate mounting is off-center, as the drive rotates centrifugal force moves the backing plate in an elliptical motion, to balance this motion a counter weight is fitted to counteract machine vibration

 1.Porter-Cable 7424 XP random orbital – at speed # 5 – 6 with a dual action polisher; Menzerna Super Intensive polish, LC White foam pad, 2 x 2-foot surface area, it takes approximately 10-12 passes to required to fully break down the polish.